From special exhibition to travelling exhibition

-Here’s a sneak preview, with glances at seven different exhibits that (among many other topics) await you in this fascinating exhibition.
+Here’s a sneak insight, of seven different exhibits that (among many other topics) await you in this fascinating exhibition.

 The research profile of the Chemnitz University of Technology focuses on the relationship between human and technology as one of three core competences.
-This interdisciplinary approach also characterizes the MANUACT project, in which the professorship of German Linguistics, Semiotics and Multimodal Communication (Ellen Fricke) and the professorship of Ergonomics and Innovation Management (Angelika Bullinger-Hoffmann) cooperate.
+This interdisciplinary approach also characterizes the MANUACT project, in which the professor of German Linguistics, Semiotics and Multimodal Communication (Ellen Fricke) and the professor of Ergonomics and Innovation Management (Angelika Bullinger-Hoffmann) cooperate.

-The Museum was founded after the German unification in 1991.
-The collection grew rapidly during its first years and today consists of more than 22.000 objects, focussed on textile and office machinery, machine tools, vehicles, saxon industrial products, economic and social history of Saxony, including art.
+The Museum was founded after German unification in 1991.
+The collection grew rapidly during its early years and today consists of more than 22,000 objects, focussed on textile and office machinery, machine tools, vehicles, Saxon industrial products, and the economic and social history of Saxony, including art.

-Today the museum is the centre of the Saxon Museum of Industry, which runs another three technical monuments of industrial heritage all over Saxony: Crimmitschau cloth mill “Gebr.
-Pfau”, Ehrenfriedersdorf Tin Mine „Zinngrube Ehrenfriedersdorf“ and Knappenrode Open Mining Museum “Energiefabrik Knappenrode”.
+Today, the museum is the centre of the Saxon Museum of Industry, which runs another three industrial heritage sites in Saxony: Crimmitschau cloth mill, Ehrenfriedersdorf Tin Mine and Knappenrode Open Mining Museum.

-The heritage-protected former foundry of about 4.500 m² forms the magnificent and authentic setting of the main exhibition in Chemnitz.
+The listed former foundry of about 4,500 m² forms the magnificent and authentic setting of the permanent exhibition in Chemnitz.
 The exhibition is divided into eleven topics and gives an insight into more than 200 years of industrial history in Saxony from mining and the textile industry to mechanical and automotive engineering, up to the social impacts of industrialisation.
-On a silver strip guiding through the entire hall, the visitor will find a selection of outstanding Saxon products and inventions.
+On a silver strip running throughout the exhibition spaces, the visitor will find a selection of outstanding Saxon products and inventions.

-The museum offer guided tours on various topics for groups of up to 25 people and foreignlanguage-tours on request.
-For groups of pupils, children and younger visitors special workshops for metalworking and casting, textile fabrication and printing to name but a few are offered.
+The museum offers guided tours on various topics for groups of up to 25 people and foreign language -tours on request.
+For groups of pupils, children and younger visitors special workshops for metalworking and casting, textile fabrication and printing, to name but a few, are offered.

-Children up to 18; students over 18; students of the Chemnitz University of Technology; persons accompanying a severely handicapped person, a travel group, a preschool or a school group: free
+Children up to 18; students over 18; students of the Chemnitz University of Technology; people accompanying a disabled person, travel groups, preschool or school groups: free

 Sächsisches Industriemuseum Chemnitz